erki-karblane/EKS-RDS-wordpress/README.md

         sudo pip3 install -U boto3

 10. Optional:
-Testi if Your AWS credentials work for example with a test querry "aws ec2 describe-instances
+Testi if Your AWS credentials work for example with a test querry: aws ec2 describe-instances

-#Creating the EKS cluster, RDS and wordpress site
+Creating the EKS cluster, RDS and wordpress site
 --------------------------------------------------

 Now your ready to create the EKS cluster, RDS cluster, wordpress deployment